jasonleibowitz/Follow-the-Tweeter/readme.md

 FtT now handles errors.
 If you input a twitter account that is either protected or suspended the app won't crash and will notify you.

+FtT also detects how many tweets include links vs simple text content so you can see which tweeters are directing you to new and interesting content.

 #####v 0.0.1

 App launched!